 Output:

-You can also import the CSV file into the PostgreSQL database using the pgAdmin tool.
-Follow the below steps to import the CSV file in the PostgreSQL database using the pgAdmin tool.
+Note: You can also import the CSV file into the PostgreSQL database using the pgAdmin tool.
+Follow the steps below to import the CSV file into the PostgreSQL database using the pgAdmin tool.

 Limitations of Manually Connecting Marketo to PostgreSQL